Nivekk/KOS/README.md

     PERIAPSIS
     VELOCITY
     DISTANCE
-    BODY                // SOI body resides in.
+    BODY                // Returns Body() object of the SOI.
+Can use these subelements on it. mun:body:name.

 System Variables
 ==========================